wooks527/oi/docs/source/nlp/sequence_tagging.rst

         * Any real-word object which may have a proper name: persons, organizations, locations, ...
         * Also named entities usually include: dates and times, units, amounts, ...

+    * Utilization

+        * It is helpful to search related contents using extracted named entities

 * Semantic role labelling

 .. _bio-notation: